len-sla/K8s/README.md

 components
  Good guide how to make everything work is under the link:
  [Keycloak](https://www.keycloak.org/getting-started/getting-started-kube) <br/>
+ ---

- To make work more efficient importing realm to keycloak will be used: https://www.keycloak.org/operator/realm-import
+ To make work more efficient importing realm to keycloak will be used:<br/>
+ https://www.keycloak.org/operator/realm-import

 ### Status